ClaudiaGuaYa/TFG_Claudia/README.md

 This repository contains the code and resources for Claudia Guallarte's final degree project (TFG).
 The project focuses on generating datasets for virtual analog modelling of reverberation effects, a key aspect of audio signal processing and digital sound design.

-Dataset used is extracted from Yu-Hua Chen's <a href="https://drive.google.com/drive/folders/1h9DrB4dk4QstgjNaHh7lL7IMeKdYw82_?usp=share_link">Google Drive Link</a> .
+EGDB Dataset used is extracted from Yu-Hua Chen's <a href="https://drive.google.com/drive/folders/1h9DrB4dk4QstgjNaHh7lL7IMeKdYw82_?usp=share_link">Google Drive Link</a> .

 ## Table of Contents